-Attendance is an extremely important part of the programs and mandatory at the Auguste Escoffier School of Culinary
+Attendance is an extremely important part of the programs and mandatory at the Auguste Escoffier School of Culinary Arts.

-Arts.
 Students are expected to attend all classes and to be on time.
 Leaving class early is not permitted and will be recorded as time absent.
 The minimum attendance rate of 80% is required to graduate from any program.
 Eligibility for financial aid, federal and institutional, is also dependent on the student's attendance rate.
 Students with excessive absences are strongly recommended to meet with the Student Finance Office for review of continued financial aid eligibility.

-If a student is unable to attend class, the student is required to call his or her instructor to inform the instructor of his or her pending absence.
+If a student is unable to attend class, the student is required to contact their instructor to inform the instructor of their pending absence.